pavlobilous/nn_for_pci/README.md

 Here, the “prior” computation is a smaller-scale CI computation performed directly (without NN).
 The created named tuple is used directly in the `PciIO` constructor.
 The obtained `PciIO` object, in turn, is used to create an instance of the `NeuralManager` class.

+The `PciIO` constructor has additional boolean arguments `digitize` and `normalize` (both by default False, cannot be True at the same time), which trigger a corresponding transformation of the dataset with relativistic configurations immediately after the loading, see Ref.
+[3] for details.

 The `NeuralManager` class contains the following methods and properties for performing the iterative algorithm from Ref.
 [1].

 `NeuralManager(code_io)` -- the constructor of the class.\